knzyrl/Star-Gazers-Project/README.md

 ```
 mvn clean install
 ```
-   - This will download dependencies, compile the code, and package the application.
 5. Locate the **Main.java** file and run it
    - The file directory is src/main/java
    - To run the file: Right click the file and press run